cs1302uga/cs1302-ce04/README.md

    Fix the problem in such a way that the following criteria are met whenever the exception occurs:

    * The program does not crash.
-   * The excpeption message is stil displayed to standard error.
+   * The exception message is stil displayed to standard error.
+Check the Java API for methods if you're stuck.

    When displaying the exception message, something like the following will suffice (replacing `<message>` with the actual exception message):